InsertKoinIO/koin/docs/reference/koin-core/dsl-update.md

 ## DSL Options

-Any Constructor DSL Definition, can also open some option within a lambda:
+In any Constructor DSL Definition, can also supply some options within a lambda:

 ```kotlin
 module {